APItools/monitor/CONTRIBUTING.md

 If you would like to contribute, please contact us first and we can work on it together.

-In the future we will opensource our whole workflow with our test suite, build scripts and other goodies.
+In the future we will open source our whole workflow with our test suite, build scripts and other goodies.